cosmocer/cavsiopy/README.md

 # cavsiopy: Calculation and Visualization of Spacecraft Instrument Orientation

 ## Description:
 cavsiopy imports the ephemerides and attitude information of the spacecraft and calculates the pointing direction of an instrument onboard.

 ## Table of Contents:
-This package contains routines for
+cavsiopy package contains routines for
 1. Finding the orientation of a spacecraft
 2. Finding the look direction of an instrument on-board the spacecraft
 3. Calculation of the look angles of the spacecraft (elevation and azimuth)